 Cat Nose Prints as Unique as Human Fingerprints

 Cat nose prints as unique as human fingerprints.
 Really?
 Did you know that?
-It’s true!
+Yes, It’s true!

 Take a close look at your cat’s nose.
 You will notice little bumps and ridges.
 (Dogs have this same unique trait and since their noses are bigger than cats’ it is easier to see on a dog.)
 The prints are exclusive to each animal and can be used for identification, just like your fingerprints can.